Go Back

 Prep:

-• ½ cup powdered sugar
+• 1/4 cup powdered sugar

-• ½ cup corn starch
+• 1/4 cup corn starch

-• 2 tablespoons Dutch-processed cocoa powder
+• 1 tablespoon baking cocoa powder

-• Vegetable oil
+• Neutral oil

 Marshmallows:

-• ¾ cup warm water divided
+• 3/4 cup warm water divided

 • 1 tablespoon instant espresso granules

-• 3 envelopes of Knox gelatin
+• 3 envelopes of gelatin (I used the Knox brand)

-• 1 ½ cups granulated sugar
+• 1 1/2 cups granulated sugar

 • 1 cup light corn syrup

-• ½ teaspoon salt
+• 1/2 teaspoon kosher salt

-• 2 tablespoons Dutch-processed cocoa powder
+• 2 tablespoons baking cocoa powder

-• Vegetable oil for the pan
+• Neutral oil for the pan

 Instructions

 • Before you begin, let's do some prep.
 Start by sifting together powdered sugar, corn starch and cocoa powder onto a large plate.
-Next, grease a 10" x 8" (this size can vary) casserole dish or pan with vegetable oil.
+Next, grease a 10" x 8" (this size can vary) casserole dish or pan with oil.
 Add a teaspoon or two of the cocoa powder/sugar mixture to the casserole dish and shake it around until the bottom and edges are dusted.
 Set aside.

 • Lower the whisk attachment and turn it on low.
 Carefully add the boiling liquid to the gelatin mixture.
 Turn the mixer to high and beat for 8-10 minutes, until the mixture has doubled in volume and holds stiff peaks.
 Sift in the cocoa powder and pour in the vanilla caviar or extract.
 Beat for an additional minute or so until the both of them are incorporated.